-Language acquisition programs are educational programs designed to ensure English is acquired as rapidly and effectively as possible, and provide instruction to pupils on the academic content standards, including the English Language Development (ELD) standards, through Integrated and Designated ELD.
+Language acquisition programs are educational programs designed for English learners to ensure English is acquired as rapidly and effectively as possible, that provide instruction to pupils on the academic content and English Language Development (ELD) standards, through Integrated and Designated ELD.
 Language acquisition programs shall be informed by research and shall lead to grade level proficiency and academic achievement in both English and another language.
 (EC Section 306[c]; 5 CCR sections 11300[d] and 11309[c].)

 Language acquisition programs may include, but are not limited to, all of the following:

-Can English-only students and non-English Learner students participate in language acquisition programs?
+Can native English speakers and/or non-English learner students participate in language acquisition programs?

 Dual-language immersion programs, also known as two-way immersion, provide a combination of language learning and academic instruction for native speakers of English and native speakers of another language, with the goals of high academic achievement, first and second language proficiency, and cross-cultural understanding.
-(EC § 306(c)(1).)For more information, visit the CDE Two-Way Immersion Web page.
+(EC Section 306[c].)For more information, visit the CDE Multilingual Education web page.

-Transitional and Developmental Bilingual programs are those designed for English learners that provide instruction to pupils utilizing English and the pupil’s native language to develop literacy and academic proficiency.
-(EC § 306(c)(2).)
+Transitional bilingual programs are those designed for English learners that provide instruction to pupils utilizing English and the pupil’s native language to develop literacy and academic proficiency.
+(EC Section 306[c].)

-Transitional Bilingual programs are designed for students to participate for approximately three years with the goal of transitioning to English-only instruction.
-Developmental Bilingual programs are designed for students to participate for approximately five to six years, with the goal of bilingualism and biliteracy (Lindholm-Leary, (2010) Improving Education for English Learners: Research-Based Approaches, Chapter 6).For more information, visit the CDE Two-Way Immersion Web page.
+Students typically participate in developmental bilingual programs for approximately five to six years or longer, with the goal of bilingualism and biliteracy.
+(Lindholm-Leary, Improving Education for English Learners: Research-Based Approaches, Chapter 6).For more information, visit the CDE Multilingual Education web page.